Scarborough Centre Bus Terminal

 Scarborough Centre Bus Terminal is a regional and intercity bus terminal in Scarborough City Centre in Toronto, Ontario, Canada, located near its namesake rapid transit station on Line 3 Scarborough of the Toronto subway.
-It is served by GO Transit buses, Megabus (Coach Canada), TOK, and other private coach services.
+It is served by GO Transit buses.
 The terminal is near the Scarborough Town Centre shopping mall and the Scarborough Civic Centre.
+Until 2022, Megabus (Coach Canada), and other private coach services used the terminal, but have moved to temporary on-street locations nearby due to subway construction.

-The original regional bus terminal opened in 1985 adjacent to the Line 3 station, but was relocated to a temporary on-street terminal on Borough Drive starting October 1, 2022.
-Line 3 is expected to close permanently in 2023 and be replaced with TTC buses until the Scarborough extension of Line 2 Bloor–Danforth opens for revenue service expected in 2030.
+The original regional bus terminal opened in 1985 adjacent to the Line 3 station but was relocated to a temporary on-street terminal on Borough Drive starting October 1, 2022.
+Line 3 is expected to close permanently in 2023 and be replaced with TTC bus service until the Scarborough extension of Line 2 Bloor–Danforth opens for revenue service, expected in 2030.
 The TTC required more space to handle replacement buses and required GO Transit and intercity buses to vacate the original terminal.
-A new Scarborough Centre Bus Terminal is expected to be completed in 2030 east of Scarborough Town Centre as part of a planned new Scarborough Centre station on the Scarborough extension of Line 2 Bloor–Danforth.
+A new Scarborough Centre Bus Terminal is expected to be completed in 2030 east of Scarborough Town Centre as part of the planned new Scarborough Centre station.
 The future bus terminal will also be the western terminal of the proposed Durham–Scarborough bus rapid transit corridor.